-2. We obtained the University's Sports Sponsorship and Demographics Forms Report for the reporting period and validated that the institution's countable sports reported meet the minimum requirements set forth in Bylaw 20.9.6.3 for the number of contests and participants in each contest that is counted toward meeting the minimum contest requirement.
-We ensured the University has properly reported these sports as countable for revenue distribution purposes within the NCAA Membership Financial Reporting System.
+3. We obtained the University's Sports Sponsorship and Demographics Form submitted to the NCAA for the reporting year and validated the University's countable sports reported met the minimum requirements set forth in Bylaw 20.9.6.3, for the number of contests and participants in each contest.
+We ensured the University properly reported these sports as countable for revenue distribution purposes within the NCAA Membership Financial Reporting System.